QwenLM/Qwen2.5/README.md

 ## License Agreement

-All our open-source models are licensed under Apache 2.0.
+All our open-weight models are licensed under Apache 2.0.
 You can find the license files in the respective Hugging Face repositories.

 ## Citation